gwu-libraries/sfm-ui/docs/development.rst

 Admin user accounts
 ^^^^^^^^^^^^^^^^^^^
-When running a development `docker-compose.yml`, each component should automatically create any necessary admin accounts (e.g., a django admin for SFM UI).
-Check `dev.docker-compose.yml` for the username/passwords for those accounts.
+Each component should automatically create any necessary admin accounts (e.g., a django admin for SFM UI).
+Check ``.env`` for the username/passwords for those accounts.

 RabbitMQ management console
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^